KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 https://2025.djangocon.us/talks/panel-discussion-details/
 -->

 ### What a Decade!

 <!--
 https://2025.djangocon.us/talks/what-a-decade/
+Russel's talk
 -->

+Tim told the audience, you are my people, people trying to be a better version of themselves everyday and make the world a better place.

+Tim is a Principal Engineer at Wharton Research Data Services who loves ice cream.

+Once upon a time, Wharton was a Coldfusion and Microsoft SQL Server Shop.
+In 2013, technical debt was mounting.
+Wharton needed to find something new.

+Wharton created the Development Technology Assessment Process (DevTAP), a series of 200 questions to score that would be used to identify a new technology.
+The process was designed to be iterative so that decisions could be revisited and re-assessed.

+Wharton chose Python/Django as the new framework, but the only community question had been: How active is the tool on Stackoverflow?

+They got lucky that the community was morally and ethically aligned with them.

+This community walks to the walk when it comes to DEI.

+Tim was blown away that Russell Keith-Magee opened up to the community about his personal battles with depression.
+If someone as accomplished as Russell could be vulnerable, so can we.
+We all have a deep-rooted fear that we won't be accepted.

+Tim shared his personal journey with alcoholism.

+Tim had brought Han Dynasty to food to Pycon 2015 in Montreal as a bribe to host DjangoCon US in Philly.

+Tim's alcoholism was progressing.
+He had intended to go a full month without drinking, but never had.

+Frank Wiles bought him his last drink ever.

+Jacob Kaplan-Moss gave a [keynote](https://www.youtube.com/watch?v=hIJdFxYlEKE) in which he a comment by Lynn Root that we'd know when diversity efforts have been successful when we see a whole bunch of average women programmers.

+The talk has become a part of an amazing confluence of events that changed Tim's life forever.

+He had no idea it was his first day sober.
+Returning home, he found his family there to stage an intervention.
+He accepted the help that was being offered.
+He had to be open that he was being intentional to no longer drink.

+Tim was assured that recovery is part of DjangoCon US diversity initatives and welcome.
+Steps were taken to de-emphasize alcohol, and local recovery groups were added to the website.

+Tim was going to focus on tech in his talk, but that changed on Friday when he found out his co-worker Lindsey Reese has passed away.

+He does not believe he would be alive if not for the support he has gotten.

+The community is willing to have difficult conversations and help.

+"You matter.
+You are valued."

 ### Extras

 ![](djangocon-us-2025-recap-images/djangocon-us-me-and-jon.jpeg)
+Continuing a tradition, Jon of [Foxley Talent](https://foxleytalent.com/) and I took a photo together!

 ![](djangocon-us-2025-recap-images/djangocon-africa-raffle.jpg)
 Led by Ngazetungue Muheue, Tim Schilling, and others, Black Python Devs was able to match last year's DjangoCon US fundraising by accepting donations for a giveaway of DjangoCon Africa art made in Tanzania.
 The funds are used to help organize and support community events in the Black Python Devs communities.